apache/singa/doc/en/docs/installation.md

 * Q: When I build protocol buffer, it reports that GLIBC++_3.4.20 not found in /usr/lib64/libstdc++.so.6.

-    A9: This means the linker found libstdc++.so.6 but that library belongs to an older version of GCC than was used to compile and link the program.
+    A: This means the linker found libstdc++.so.6 but that library belongs to an older version of GCC than was used to compile and link the program.
 The program depends on code defined in the newer libstdc++ that belongs to the newer version of GCC, so the linker